federicobozzini/unige-data-warehouse/README.md

 I added a column 'exid' to some of the data warehouse tables as a reference to the original table (with no foreign key for portability reasons) to simplify the ETL process of the next phase.

 I renamed some columns for practical reasons.
 For instance 'from' became 'fromts' and 'to' became 'tots'.

+### Data warehouse data insertion

+I decided to program all the ETL process by using exclusevely Postgres.

+The date field posed some challenges since it's not a real table in the source db.
+I decided to generate programatically all the values for the table for the days going from 1/1/2000 to 31/12/2020.

+I decided to handle missing data by adding some fake values to some dimensional tables.
+For instance I created a tuple *'no country'* in the country table, a *'no category'* in the category table.

+I also replaced the null values in the star schemas with fake values.
+For instances customers without a store associated had null replaced with *'no store'* and product with no subcategories has null replaced with *'no subcategories'*.

+Since I wanted to use the city dimension, but there was no city unique identifier in the source db, I decided to encode the cities by using the format *"city-name, state-province"*.
+I assume this encoding is non-ambiguous.

+I also assumed that when no currency was present for a sale, the currency actually used was the USD.